 Building Hero Blocks with Getwid

-Getwid is a free collection of 40+ unique and handy Gutenberg blocks.
+Getwid is a free collection of 40+ unique and handy WordPress blocks for Gutenberg.
 If you build websites in the default WP editor on a frequent basis, you will certainly want to have this collection in your arsenal of blocks.

-Similarly to basic Gutenberg blocks, Getwid does not feature an element under the same “hero block”.
+Similar to core WordPress Gutenberg blocks, Getwid does not feature an element under the same “hero block”.
 But as we may see from the previous example, it’s not a big deal.
 As long as you know how to combine the right blocks together, you are free to create any needed element.

 After you download and activate the Getwid plugin in your WordPress admin panel, you will be able to see the additional Getwid Blocks set in the blocks library.